Replacing latex drysuit seals without using glue

-If the old seal is still in a reasonable state where it is glue to the suit, then the new seal can be stuck over the top of it.
-Your
+If the old seal is still in a reasonable state where it is glued to the suit, then the new seal can be stuck over the top of it.

 Great care should be taken to ascertain if your drysuit can withstand the heat required to apply the seals.
 PVC drysuits should not be repaired in this way due to the risk of melting the fabric.
 Neoprene suits are also prone to being scored by the heat; we suggest using a protective layer of cardboard (see video).

 Domestic irons can be used to applied the heat, also hot air heat guns – a combination of both is best.

 Using this system you can get useable results without the use of maybe difficult to obtain glues.
 The bond strength is not quite up to that of a bond using two part adhesives such as Stormoprene or Bostic 2402 but our testing has shown that they adhesion levels are up to normal usage.
 If you have any doubts whether the strength is not up to the level your use requires then you should send the suit away for a professional repair or use conventional glues.